 This was before ‘gluten-free’ was the buzzword it is now.
-Eating out, especially when it came to pizza, was difficult at best for her gluten-free patients, often resulting in poor patient compliance.
-When she too was diagnosed with gluten intolerance, she became keenly aware of how difficult it really was for her patients.
+Eating out, especially pizza, was difficult for her gluten-free patients, often resulting in poor patient compliance.
+When she was diagnosed with gluten intolerance, she became keenly aware of how difficult it was for her patients.

 Suddenly, pizza was off the table.
 Like her patients, she was faced with choosing health or pizza (it was a close call!).

 The only thing missing is the gluten!
-Pizza…real pizza…can once again be enjoyed in all of its varieties; thick, thin, pan, New York, Napoletana…the varieties are limited only, as it should be, by the creativity of the chef.
+Pizza…real pizza…can once again be enjoyed in all of its varieties; thick, thin, pan, New York, Napoletana…the varieties are limited only, as it should be, by the chef’s creativity.
 100% of Bravadough! doughs are multi-award winners.

 So that’s it.
 Girl meets pizza and falls in love.
 Girl loses pizza.
 Girl gets pizza back.